Brooke0223/CS_Dashboard/README.md

 ## Description

-The "Michigan Controlled Substance Dashboard" is a dynamic Power BI visualization that utilizes data science techniques to analyze and extract meaningful insights into Controlled Substance Prescribing Practices.
-This initiative leverages extensive and publicly accessible datasets to craft an immersive visualization tool, fostering an enhanced comprehension of controlled substance prescription trends within the state of Michigan.
+The "Michigan Controlled Substance Dashboard" has been developed as a dynamic Power BI visualization, utilizing data science techniques to analyze and derive meaningful insights into Controlled Substance Prescribing Practices from 2013-2022.
+This initiative capitalizes on extensive and publicly accessible datasets, crafting an immersive visualization tool that fosters an enriched understanding of controlled substance prescription trends within the state of Michigan.

 ## Project Objectives

 The primary objectives of this project are as follows:

-- **Educational Integration**: Offer a valuable learning opportunity for Computer Science students by integrating the project's analytical database into Oregon State University's CS-340 course, providing practical experience in data science techniques and database concepts.
+- **User-Centric Tool**: The dashboard of this project holds the promise of being utilized by healthcare providers, legislators, public health organizations, and those interested in comprehending trends in controlled substance prescribing.

-- **User-Focused Tool**: Develop a dashboard that holds promising potential for use by healthcare providers, legislators, public health organizations, and anyone interested in understanding controlled substance prescribing trends.
+- **Educational Integration**: The analytical database that underpins the project will be integrated into Oregon State University's CS-340 course, delivering practical experience in data science techniques and database concepts to students enrolled in OSU's Bachelor of Computer Science program.

 ## Features